chisl/ChISL/README.md

 ## Chisl Syntax ##

-The Chisl syntax is rather simple.
-To get a first impression please browse to [http://chisl.io](http://chisl.io) and open the file `MPU60X0` (file->open->MPU-60X0).
+Chisl has a quite simple syntax for defining interfaces to integrated circuits (sensors, transceivers, PMICs, etc.).
+To get a first impression browse to [http://chisl.io](http://chisl.io) and open the file `MPU60X0` (file->open->MPU-60X0).
 What you see is the interface definition for the MPU-60X0 (a chip for 6-axis motion tracking).
 The interface definition contains general information about the chip and detailed information about the function of each register of the chip.